Manas-Taneja/TaskManagerAgentic/README.md

 # AI Task Manager

 An autonomous task management system that helps you track tasks, find relevant resources, and receive daily insights via email.
+Available through both CLI and web interface.

 ## Features

-- Store, view, and manage tasks with a simple CLI interface
+- Store, view, and manage tasks through CLI or web interface
 - Automatically search for helpful resources related to your tasks
 - Generate insights and summaries for tasks using AI
 - Daily digest email with task updates and resources
+- Modern web interface built with Streamlit
+- Rich CLI interface with colorful output
 - Modular design for easy extension

 ## Installation